sensu/sensu-puppet/README.md

 ### Basic Sensu backend

-The following example will configure sensu-backend, sensu-agent on backend and add a check.
-By default this module will configure the backend to use Puppet's SSL certificate and CA.
-It is advisable to not rely on the default password.
+Configures sensu-backend, sensu-agent, and a check.
+The backend uses Puppet's SSL certificate and CA by default.
+Do not use the default password.

-**NOTE** When changing the password value, it's necessary to run Puppet on the backend first to update the `admin` password.
+**NOTE** When changing the password, run Puppet on the backend first.

 ```puppet
   class { 'sensu':